LarsKrogJensen/vrtx-gql/README.md

 Alternatively, schemas with nested lists may benefit from using a BatchedExecutionStrategy and creating batched DataFetchers with get() methods annotated @Batched.

 #### JDK8 Lambdas
-This project is built using JDK6.
-But if you're using JDK8 and above then you can also use lambdas.
+This project is built using JDK8, so you can use lambdas.
 ```java
 GraphQLObjectType queryType = newObject()
                 .name("helloWorldQuery")